 Welcome to the website of Grace Lutheran Church in Tallahassee.
-Our Grace family is committed to sharing the gift of
+Our mission is to

 |2919 Miccosukee Road

 |Leslie Hefner sings "In The Garden Medley."

 ASSISTING MINISTER: TBA (Contact Floyd Self to volunteer)

 GREETERS: Norma & Henry Gauding

 ACOLYTE: Sarah Wessner